Asiatic cheetah: Distribution and habitat

 The cheetah thrives in open lands, small plains, semi-desert areas, and other open habitats where prey is available.
 The Asiatic cheetah mainly inhabits the desert areas around Dasht-e Kavir in the eastern half of Iran, including parts of the Kerman, Khorasan, Semnan, Yazd, Tehran and Markazi provinces.
 Most live in five protected areas, viz Kavir National Park, Khar Turan National Park, Bafq Protected Area, Dar-e Anjir Wildlife Refuge, and Naybandan Wildlife Reserve.

 During the 1970s, the Asiatic cheetah population in Iran was estimated to number about 200 individuals in 11 protected areas.
 By the end of the 1990s, the population was estimated at 50 to 100 individuals.
 During camera-trapping surveys conducted across 18 protected areas between 2001 and 2012, a total of 82 individuals in 15–17 families were recorded and identified.
 Of these, only six individuals were recorded for more than three years.
 In this period, 42 cheetahs died due to poaching, in road accidents and due to natural causes.
 Populations are fragmented and known to survive in the Semnan, North Khorasan, South Khorasan, Yazd, Esfahan, and Kerman provinces.
+In December 2017, fewer than 50 individuals were thought to be remaining in three subpopulations that are scattered over 140,000 km2 in Iran's central plateau.

 As of 2024, 16 Asiatic cheetahs were present in Khar Turan National Park.

-In 2025, cheetahs were observed in North Khorasan and South Khorasan provinces.
+In 2025, cheetahs were observed in North Khorasan and South Khorasan provinces; 17 individuals were estimated to be present.
+Ten new individuals were recorded in January 2026, and in April 2026, it was reported that conservationists had recorded 21 new adults and 6 cubs.